-- The PDP will contain a clear statement of the professional activities in which the faculty member will engage to achieve each of his or her professional goals and objectives.
-Successful completion of these objectives is the responsibility of the individual faculty member. - The PDP may identifies identify documentation the faculty member anticipates providing to support performance (Evaluation criteria will be developed in each academic unit; see Section IV of this Document.) - The PDP will contain a statement of commitment concerning the allocation of time and other resources necessary for the faculty member to successfully achieve the agreed-upon goals and objectives.
-It is the administration's responsibility to see ensure that the agreed-upon resources are available.
+Successful completion of these objectives is the responsibility of the individual faculty member.

+- The PDP identifies documentation the faculty member anticipates providing to demonstrate/support performance (Evaluation criteria will be developed in each academic). - The PDP will contain a statement of commitment concerning the allocation of time and other resources necessary for the faculty member to successfully achieve the agreed-upon objectives.
+It is the administration's responsibility to ensure that the agreed-upon resources are available.